 2. Spend more time in nature: Native Americans have always had a deep respect for nature.
 They believe that if a man spends too much time away from nature, his heart grows hard.
 They recognize the splendor in the natural scenery that surrounds us, such as the beautiful night sky with stars that sparkle like diamonds, all the unique kinds of animals and plants that populate the Earth, and the magnificent landscapes that take your breath away.
 Make a point to spend time during your week in a natural setting, be it a garden, park, beach or the woods.

-3. Engage in the arts: There’s no doubt that art is one of the best gateways to experiencing profound emotions, including awe and wonder.
+3. Engage in the arts: Art is undoubtedly one of the best gateways to experiencing depth.
 If you’ve ever listened to a melodious tune, witnessed a masterpiece painting, or watched a performance that enchanted you, you’ve had the opportunity to enter this state.
-Choose to spend as much time as possible engaged in the arts that appeal to you the most.
-You can also involve yourself in a creative endeavor such as writing, singing and dancing.
+Regularly engage in art forms that appeal to you the most.
+You can also involve yourself in a creative endeavors such as writing, singing and dancing.

-4. Make time for rest and reflection: A perpetually busy and preoccupied mind will not be able to pick up on the subtle beauty in the world.
+4. Make time for rest and reflection: A perpetually busy and preoccupied mind will not be able to pick up on the subtleties in your surroundings.
 An individual with a frazzled nervous system does not have the capacity to see magic.
 This necessitates the need for us to take regular breaks amidst the busyness of our lives.
 We need to carve out time for activities that calm us down, such as meditation, yoga, easy reading, deep breathing, or some internal reflection within a quiet space.

 5. Be open to seeing magic: Most of us have become rational thinkers because of all the conditioning that we’ve been through over the years.
 For this reason, we need to re-train our minds to get comfortable with dealing with the ambiguous and ethereal.
 Most people are able to do this by adopting a spiritual bend of mind, either through formal religion or through their own personal philosophies.
 A spiritual thought process and philosophy will enable you to see the big picture, suspend your disbelief, and give you the insight to look beyond your material existence.

 Astronomer and astrophysicist Carl Sagan once said that the only way for small creatures such as ourselves to appreciate the vastness of the Universe is through love.
-I believe that love is ultimately at the heart of everything that exists in the Universe.
+Love is ultimately at the heart of everything that exists in the Universe.
 It’s a reverberating cosmic force which all of us can soak in, if we choose to do so.